luanrubensf/luanrubensf/README.md

 ---

-- 💼 I am developing software for more than 7 years
+- 💼 I am building software for more than 8 years
-- 🌱 I'm currently a software architect in the innovation team of Betha Sistemas
+- 🌱 I'm currently a senior software engineer at Proxpect
 - 📈 Using technologies to create scalable cloud based solutions

 #### Connect with me: